Bartek-M/Home-Chat/README.md

 # Home Chat
 Communication system with many features.
 It is based on **Discord** in terms of UI and server model.
 Backend is supplied by **Python** with **Flask**.
-Frontend was made using **React.js** and default CSS styles.
+Frontend was made using **React.js** and CSS styles.
 Dynamic communication with server is done using **SocketIO**.
 This was a hobby project, which I had a lot of fun working on.
 You can check it out using instruction below.

 > If you find any bugs or you have and propositions, feel free to create a new **issue** on this repository.